Mieszko II Lambert: Accession

 Gniezno Cathedral, where Mieszko Lambert was crowned King of Poland in 1025.

 King Bolesław died on 17 June 1025.
 Six months later, on Christmas Day, Mieszko II Lambert was crowned king of Poland by the archbishop of Gniezno, Hipolit, in the Gniezno Cathedral.
 Contemporary German chroniclers considered this to be an abuse of power on the part of the Archbishop, which was made necessary by the existing political situation.
 After his father's death, Mieszko II inherited a vast territory, which in addition to Greater Poland, Lesser Poland, Silesia and Gdańsk Pomerania, also included Lusatia, Red Ruthenia and the territory of present-day Slovakia.
 Whether Moravia was still under his reign or was lost earlier is disputed.
 Once his solo reign had begun, as an important Central European ruler, he was now very important to the Holy Roman Empire.

 Later developments during his reign had their source in dynastic and familial issues.
 His older half-brother Bezprym was the son of the Hungarian princess Judith, Bolesław's second wife.
 Mieszko II also had a younger full-brother, Otto.
-According to Slavonic custom, a father was expected to divide his legacy among all his sons.
+According to Slavic custom, a father was expected to divide his legacy among all his sons.
 However, since Bolesław I did not wish to break up the kingdom, Mieszko II's brothers received nothing from their father's legacy.

 As Bezprym was the oldest son, there were some who felt that he should have succeeded his father as king.
 Bezprym had, however, always been disliked by his father, as indicated by his name (the Piasts tended to give names such as Bolesław, Mieszko and later Kazimierz, Władysław and emperors' names, such as Otto, Konrad (Conrad), and Henryk (Heinrich).
 Bezprym was rather a commoner's name, which implied that Bolesław did not wish Bezprym to succeed him).
 For that reason, Bezprym was sent to a monastery.

 According to some chroniclers, Mieszko II expelled his two brothers from the country.
-Otto took refuge in Germany and Bezprym escaped to the Kievan Rus.
+Otto took refuge in Germany and Bezprym escaped to the Kievan Rus'.